metagraph-dev/metagraph/docs/user_guide/index.rst

 ==========

 The User Guide covers Metagraph topics in detail.
 It covers usage of Metagraph, including interacting with external plugins, but does not cover writing plugins.
-See :ref:`Writing Plugins<plugin_author_guide>` for that use case.
+See the :ref:`Plugin Author Guide<plugin_author_guide>` for that use case.

 .. toctree::